-There’s a handful of other techies who seem to be thinking along somewhat similar lines to me.
-Here’s a list of such people and their related projects:
+There’s a group of other researchers who seem to be thinking along similar lines to me.

 Bret Victor’s Dynamicland

-Omar Rizwan’s Folk Computer
+Omar Rizwan and Andrés Cuervo’s Folk Computer

 Jonathan Edwards’ Subtext and other work